IbrahimMhSaeed/alx-system_engineering-devops/0x06-regular_expressions/README.md

-?=n |Matches any string that is followed by a specific string n ?!n |Matches any string that is not followed by a specific string n ?<=n |Matches any string that is priored by a specific string n ?<=n |Matches any string that is not priored by a specific string n
+?=n |Matches any string that is followed by a specific string n ?!n |Matches any string that is not followed by a specific string n ?<=n |Matches any string that is priored by a specific string n ?<!n |Matches any string that is not priored by a specific string n

 #### Pattern test
 ```javascript